kmjungersen/BenchmarkDB/published_reports/riak2db/RIAK2-standard-50000trials/RIAK2-standard-50000trials.md

-DATABASE BENCHMARKING REPORT - RIAK2
+DATABASE BENCHMARKING REPORT - RIAK2 - 50000 Trials
 =========================================

 This report has been automatically generated from a Benchmarking application